SmingHub/CloudIDE/README.rst

    make

-If the commands above worked for you then you can start coding your first Sming application.
+If the commands above worked for you then you can start coding your first Sming application by modifying the ``app/applications.cpp`` file.
-For better productivity we recommend the use of Integrated Development Environment (IDE).
-Read `here <https://sming.readthedocs.io/en/latest/tools/index.html>`_ to see which IDEs are supported.

-Now is time to open app/applications.cpp and start adding code to it.
 If you don't know how to continue take a look at `our samples <https://github.com/SmingHub/Sming/tree/develop/samples>`_.
 The samples are a great way to learn the API and brush up your C/C++ skills.